 Table of Contents

-Technical skills mainly differ from soft skills because they involve the use of technology and machines for specific tasks.
+Technical skills mainly differ from soft skills because they involve using technology and machines for specific tasks.
 Moreover, soft skills are interpersonal skills that you can apply across different settings and spaces.
 Like you can use your ‘communication skills’ at both business meetings and team lunches.

-Now that you have a better understanding of what technical skills are, let’s move on to the next step!
+Now that you better understand technical skills, let’s move on to the next step!
 Here are 10 technical skills you must know about and have on your resume!

 Typing refers to writing information on any electronic device.
 This can include your laptop, computer, phone, typewriter, iPad, and so on.